 In July 2016, a 73-year-old, pro-life activist who is legally blind was arrested for assault on a security guard over the removal of a sign at South Wind Women's Center.
 The sign ordinance had been recently implemented in 2016, allowing removal of unattended signs.
 The security guard for the abortion mill was attempting to steal a sign the elderly man momentarily leaned against a table.
 During the tussle over the sign, the elderly man bumped the guard and was arrested by police.

 Three weeks later, South Wind's security guard Carl Swinney viciously assaulted a pro-life mother in front of her children.
-Church Militant spoke with the victim of the assault, Julie McCoy, a mother of 12 children and a sidewalk activist.
+Church Militant spoke with the victim of the assault, Jennifer McCoy, a mother of 12 children and a sidewalk activist.

 "I have known Carl for 11 years; he would get in your face," she told Church Militant.